 The executive vice president of operations for R.J.
-Reynolds Tobacco Company and executive vice president of public affairs of Reynolds American Inc. (RAI) are ultimately responsible for RAI’s tobacco supply chain management and goals.
+Reynolds Tobacco Company is ultimately responsible for RAI’s operating companies’ tobacco supply chain management and goals.
 Through services agreements, R.J.
-Reynolds provides services relating to tobacco leaf procurement to other RAI tobacco operating companies that purchase tobacco leaf, enabling an integrated, comprehensive approach to managing our leaf supply chain.
+Reynolds provides services relating to tobacco leaf procurement to other RAI tobacco operating companies that purchase tobacco leaf, enabling an integrated, comprehensive approach to managing the leaf supply chain.
 Executives from the leaf department and corporate sustainability and commercial equity collaborate to develop, coordinate and execute programs to achieve company-wide goals and targets.

 Programs & Priorities